Pope Innocent XIII: Actions

 His pontificate was prosperous, but comparatively uneventful.
 He held two consistories that saw three new cardinals elevated on 16 June 1721 and 16 July 1721.

 The Chinese Rites controversy that started under his predecessor continued during his reign.
 Innocent XIII prohibited the Jesuits from prosecuting their mission in China, and ordered that no new members should be received into the order.
-This indication of his sympathies encouraged some French bishops to approach him with a petition for the recall of the bull Unigenitus by which Jansenism had been condemned; the request, however, was peremptorily denied.
+This indication of his sympathies encouraged some French bishops to approach him with a petition for the recall of the papal bull Unigenitus by which Jansenism had been condemned; the request, however, was peremptorily denied.

-The Pope also assisted the Venetians in their struggles and also assisted Malta in its struggles against the Turks.
+The Pope also assisted Hospitaller Malta in its struggles against the Barbary pirates.

 Innocent XIII, like his predecessor, showed much favour to James Francis Edward Stuart, the "Old Pretender" to the British throne and liberally supported him.
 The pope's cousin, Francesco Maria Conti, from Siena, became chamberlain of James' little court in the Roman Muti Palace.